Steel and tin cans: Opening cans

 The first cans were heavy-weight containers that required considerable force to open, with instructions directing to use a hammer and chisel; during the war of 1812, British soldiers resorted to bayonets and knives to get them open.
 After an introduction of much thinner cans in the 1850s, specialized opening tools became a practical possibility, and were introduced in 1855 (Robert Yeates) and 1858 (Ezra J. Warner).
 The latter unwieldy design saw limited use by soldiers in the American Civil War.
 A push-lever opener similar to modern ones was introduced in 1860 ("Bull's Head"), and one with a cutting wheel was invented in 1870 (William W. Lyman).
 A serrated wheel, which became common in rotating can openers, was first used by the Star Can Opener Company in 1925.

 While beverage cans or cans of liquid such as broth can be punctured—as with a church key—to pour out the contents, solid or semisolid contents require removing one end of the can.
 This can be accomplished with a heavy knife or other sharp tool, but can openers are safer, easier, and more convenient.

 Some cans, such as those used for sardines, have a specially scored lid so that the user can break out the metal by the leverage of winding it around a slotted twist-key.
 Until the mid-20th century, some sardine tins had solder-attached lids, and the twist-key worked by forcing the solder joint apart.

-The advent of pull tabs in beverage cans spread to the canning of various food products, such as pet food or nuts (and non-food products such as motor oil and tennis balls).
+The advent of pull tabs in beverage cans spread to the canning of various food products, such as pet food and nuts (and non-food products such as motor oil and tennis balls).
 The ends are known as easy open lids because they open without any tools or implements.
 An additional innovation developed specifically for food cans uses a tab that is bent slightly upwards, creating a larger surface area for easier finger access.

 Cans can be made with easy open features.
 Some cans have screw caps for pouring liquids and resealing.
 Some have hinged covers or slip-on covers for easy access.
 Paint cans usually have a lid with an interference fit, removable and replaceable any number of times so the paint may be stored between uses.